greenpioneersolutions/auto-parse/README.md

 ## Features

-- Parses numbers, booleans, objects, arrays and more
+- Converts strings to numbers, booleans, objects, arrays and more
-- Understands modern types like `BigInt` and `Symbol`
+- Handles modern types like `BigInt` and `Symbol`
+- Supports comma-separated numbers and leading-zero preservation
+- Can strip prefix characters before parsing
+- Restricts output types via `allowedTypes`
-- Plugin system for custom parsing logic
+- Extensible plugin system for custom logic
-- Works in browsers and Node.js
+- Works in browsers and Node.js with ESM and CommonJS builds
-- Ships with ESM support and `.d.ts` definitions
+- Includes TypeScript definitions

 ## Installation